AlterMannomann/SQL/README.md

 What we know as our universe is in my opinion the foam on top of this points created by the available energy.

-On overflow, means any calculation of point attributes results in infinity, the space point attributes are not updated.
+On overflow, means any calculation of point attributes results in infinity (for our available systems), the space point attributes are not updated.
 Instead the space point will create a new tree structure and initialize it with the negative values of the source attributes, that would have caused an overflow.
 You may imagine this as similar to the process to give birth.
 First it needs a lot of energy taken from the parent, in human case mother, to give a new life birth.

 ## Space point trees